ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

 In previous versions this conversion could be masked by the evaluation of strings as Python literals.

-Example - Unintentional String Conversion
+Example - unintentional string conversion
 """""""""""""""""""""""""""""""""""""""""

 This expression erroneously passes a list to the ``replace`` filter, which operates only on strings.